Intuit App Partner Program FAQ

 Where can I find an overview of the partner tiers?

 The program includes four tiers: Builder, Silver, Gold, and Platinum.
 Each tier offers a unique set of benefits designed to provide the resources, support, and growth opportunities needed to thrive in our ecosystem.
-Keep an eye out for upcoming announcements that will detail the full list of benefits and the availability of the program guide.
+For the full list of benefits and features, see the, see the Intuit App Partner Program Guide.

 What happens if I’m currently listed on the Intuit App Marketplace but am not a Silver, Gold, or Platinum partner?